nickjj/ansible-security/README.md

     # add your roles here
 ```

-You can set different ufw rules for each group by just running the security role on each group.
-The reason we don't need to specify the `security_ufw_ports` variable in the **app** group is because it defaults to port 80 being open.
+You can set different ufw rules for each group by running the security role on each group.
+The reason we don't need to specify the `security_ufw_ports` variable in the **app** group is due to port 80 being open by default.

 Also, let's say you want to edit the default state, you can do this by opening or creating `group_vars/all.yml` which is located relative to your `inventory` directory and then making it look something like this: